Talk Back Trembling Lips

 "Talk Back Trembling Lips" is a 1963 song first recorded by Ernest Ashworth.
-The song became the most successful of Ernest Ashworth's career and was his only No. 1 song on the Billboard Hot Country Singles chart that October.
+The song became the most successful of his career and was his only number-one song on the Billboard Hot Country Singles chart that October.
 The song spent 35 weeks on the country chart.
-The song also bubbled under the Billboard Hot 100, just missing the chart's main listing as it peaked at No. 101.
+The song also bubbled under the Billboard Hot 100, just missing the chart's main listing as it peaked at number 101.
 Johnny Tillotson recorded a successful cover version in 1963 that peaked in early 1964.